BackThe Ashover Book

 B1:Ones cross and cast to second place; twos lead up.
 Ones two-hand turn 1½ to finish proper in second place.

-B2:Ones and twos four changes of a circular hey with hands.
+B2:Ones and twos four changes with hands.

 C1:Ones fancy step to first corner.
 Two-hand turn.